 Together with the academic deans, department chairs and directors, Academic Affairs provides leadership in curriculum and program development, advances the teaching and learning environment, and promotes creative and scholarly activities including research and outreach.
 The Office also administers existing programs, revises and reviews those programs, and provides administrative oversight.

-Academic Affairs is assisted in its endeavors by its division units: Academic Enrichment; University College (Office of Student Success including advising, student support, William C. Jason Library; Institutional Assessment; the Honors Program, Graduate, Adult & Extended Studies; Institutional Effectiveness; A2S (“Access to Success” Program; International Programs; Research; Adult and Continuing Education; Registrar; University Art Gallery; Title III, Land Grant Programs, and the four discipline-based colleges: the Colleges of Agriculture, Science and Technology; Humanities, Education and Social Sciences; Business; and Health and Behavioral Sciences.
+Academic Affairs is assisted in its endeavors by its division units: Academic Enrichment; University College (Office of Student Success including advising, student support, William C. Jason Library, and the Honors Program, Graduate, Adult & Extended Studies; Institutional Effectiveness; A2S (“Access to Success” Program; International Programs; Research; Adult and Continuing Education; Registrar; University Art Gallery; Title III, Land Grant Programs, and the four discipline-based colleges: the Colleges of Agriculture, Science and Technology; Humanities, Education and Social Sciences; Business; and Health and Behavioral Sciences.